 Associate Director, Internal Medicine Training Program

 Dr. Anita Vanka has been a faculty member in the Division of General Medicine & Primary Care as a hospitalist, since 2009.
 She attended University of Illinois at Urbana-Champaign, where she received a B.S. in Molecular & Integrative Physiology.
 She attended medical school at the University of IL as well, and graduated with honors in 2005.
 Dr. Vanka subsequently completed her internship and residency at Beth Israel Deaconess Medical Center in 2008, followed by her chief residency year in the primary care program from 2008-2009.
 Prior to joining the Division, she spent 5 months working as a volunteer medical educator and ward attending in Kampala, Uganda and Bangalore, India.
-In our hospital medicine program, Dr. Vanka focuses her efforts on the Post-Discharge Clinic at Healthcare Associates, bridging the inpatient and outpatient settings.
-She is currently creating a Transitions in Care elective for the residents, which addresses issues central to the safe discharge of hospitalized patients.
+In our hospital medicine program, Dr. Vanka focuses her efforts on the medical wards and in the Post-Discharge Clinic at Healthcare Associates, bridging the inpatient and outpatient settings.
+As a Rabkin Fellow in Medical Education from 2011-2012, she created a Transitions in Care Elective curriculum for a subset of medical residents which is now embedded into the formal curriculum for all residents.
 At Harvard Medical School, she teaches in both preclinical and clinical courses, and has been recognized with several Excellence in Tutoring awards.
-At present, Dr. Vanka is a Rabkin Fellow in Medical Education for 2011-2012.

 Julius Yang, MD